 - Post-birth order: Commissioning parents are seen in court on the 3rd or 5th day following birth.

-US intended parents doing surrogacy overseas, the child will acquire US citizenship from his/her parents.
+Children being born to US intended parents doing surrogacy overseas will acquire US citizenship from his/her parents.

 According to the INA (Immigration and Nationality Act), specifically the statutory transmission requirements 301 and 309 therein, at least one US intended parent (either the mother or the father) must have a genetic link with the child for he or she to acquire US citizenship at birth.